We Need Innovation on How To Innovate

 The Americans have found a way.
 The Chinese another.
 It would be innovative if the Denmarks of the world also found their a way where the ingredients come from the nearby environment and cultural traditions.

 Philosophical, ethical and humanistic intellectual issues are already causing a lot of discussions in governments, organisations and society.
-We as humans has to figure out where we’re headed and how we will deal with exponential technologies when the effects of exponentiality becomes clear.
+We as humans have to figure out where we’re headed and how we will deal with exponential technologies when the effects of exponentiality becomes clear.
 Not just in music, hotels, transportation or social networks.
 But in artificial intelligence, robotics and cyborgborgs.

 Now that’s an open market to conquer.
 And that will make the world a better place.
 The Old World of Europe should have an advantage in thinking and acting democracy, politics, philosophy and humanities with a healthy critical perspective.